OffDynamicsRL/off-dynamics-rl/README.md

 - Support Gymnasium
 - and more!

+## NOTE

+We have uploaded a revised version of `hopper_kinematic_legjnt_medium_medium.hdf5` due to a bug in dataset collection in 2024/11/15.
+Please kindly report any bugs or issues you found in this repo.

 ## 📄Citing ODRL

 If you use ODRL in your research, please consider citing our work